srmadscience/mongodb-charglt/README.md

 * Has the  basic functionality of charglt, but is missing stuff  - see TODO
 ## TODO

-* Make extrajson payload mongo centric
 * Feed to downstream systems
 * Make scale - currently is sync and one thread
-* Running totals do a doc-by-doc scan instead of a single call.
+* Running totals currently do a doc-by-doc scan instead of a single call.

 ## Status